-Our Committee meets throughout the year - the meetings calendar is agreed and issued after each AGM.
+Our Committee meets throughout the year - the meetings calendar is agreed annually by the committee around each AGM.
 Papers are issued the week before the meeting and you are encouraged to raise any queries you might have in advance with the relevant officer to ensure that any additional information is available.
-New Committee members have the opportunity to discuss the papers with their mentor in advance of the meeting.
+New Committee members have the opportunity to discuss the papers with their mentor or the report author staff member in advance of the meeting.